wallarm/product-documentation/docs/latest/admin-en/configuration-guides/waf-in-separated-environments/configure-waf-in-separated-environments.md

 1. Learn about available WAF node deployment options [here](../../supported-platforms.md).
 2. If necessary, learn about available options to separately manage the WAF node configuration for your environments.
 You can find this information [here](how-waf-in-separated-environments-works.md#relevant-wallarm-features).
-3. Deploy WAF nodes in your non-production environments with the filtering mode set to `monitoring`.
+3. Deploy WAF nodes in your non-production environments with the filtration mode set to `monitoring`.
 4. Learn about how to operate, scale, and monitor the WAF solution; confirm the stability of the new network component.
-5. Deploy WAF nodes in your production environment with the filtering mode set to `monitoring`.
+5. Deploy WAF nodes in your production environment with the filtration mode set to `monitoring`.
 6. Implement proper configuration management and monitoring processes for the new WAF component.
 7. Keep the traffic flowing via the WAF nodes in all your environments, including testing and production, for 7-14 days to give the WAF cloud‑based backend some time to learn about your application.
-8. Enable the `blocking` filtering mode in all your non-production environments and use automated or manual tests to confirm the protected application is working as expected.
+8. Enable the `blocking` filtration mode in all your non-production environments and use automated or manual tests to confirm the protected application is working as expected.
-9. Enable the `blocking` filtering mode in the production environment.
+9. Enable the `blocking` filtration mode in the production environment.
 Using available methods, confirm that the application is working as expected.

 !!! info
-    To set up the filtering mode, please use these [instructions](../../configure-wallarm-mode.md).
+    To set up the filtration mode, please use these [instructions](../../configure-wallarm-mode.md).

 ## Gradual Rollout of New WAF Changes